Common Types of Car Accident Injuries

 Seek medical attention immediately after a car accident.
 Ask your doctor what symptoms to watch out for, considering that some injuries aren’t readily apparent.
 And remember that you have four years from the date of the injury to file a personal injury lawsuit in Florida.

 Contact Us Today

-Contact an Orlando personal injury attorney at The Pendas Law Firm today for a free consultation if you were injured in a motor vehicle accident, especially if not all of your expenses are covered by insurance.
+Contact an Orlando car injury attorney at The Pendas Law Firm today for a free consultation if you were injured in a motor vehicle accident, especially if not all of your expenses are covered by insurance.
 We will help recover the compensation that you deserve, including medical expenses, lost wages, property damage, and pain and suffering.